houyuanchen111/LINO_UniPS/README.md

 ### 🧑🏼‍🏫 Evaluating on Real-World Data (In-the-Wild)

-LiNo-UniPS also demonstrates robust performance on multi-light images captured in-the-wild.
+LINO-UniPS also demonstrates robust performance on multi-light images captured in-the-wild.
 In the `data/Real_data/` directory, we provide two real-world scenes captured using a unique two-iPhone setup, where one device was used for recording and the other as a movable light source.

 For more real-world data captured by camera, you can download from [UniPS](https://satoshi-ikehata.github.io/cvpr2022/univps_cvpr2022.html), [SDM-UniPS](https://www.dropbox.com/scl/fo/fln61xs3xkpeni0mjtzds/ABAhepegwuhB8XGgWf_j5GY?rlkey=558iqt936084b8higxtnyz225&e=1&dl=0).